 Reducing Your Tax Bill

 Approved retirement benefits schemes.
-If your employer offers a registered pension scheme beyond NSSF, contributions to that scheme may qualify for tax relief.
-The rules differ from NSSF's non-deductibility, so check with URA or a tax advisor.
+If your employer offers a registered pension scheme beyond mandatory NSSF, ask whether contributions are approved for tax treatment and how they appear on the payslip.

 Calculate Your Uganda Take-Home Pay

-Enter your gross salary and see your PAYE, NSSF, LST, and net pay instantly.
+Enter your gross salary and estimate PAYE, NSSF, LST, and net pay before you compare offers.

 Uganda PAYE Calculator →